 Learning Languages made easy !
 (Part 1)

 When I was writing this post it got longer and longer and so I decided to split it up into two parts.
-The second part will be online on my blog the first Wednesday of may 2016.
+The second part will be online on my blog on the first Wednesday of May.

 At school I was probably the person that got the worst grades in English and French.
 I remember barely speaking a word in French at all!
 Not that I was ever afraid of speaking, I just didn’t know the vocabulary, so how should I be able to speak ?